 (a Traditional British Apple Dessert)

-slightly adapted from Mrs. Beeton’s Book of Cookery and Household Management
+slightly adapted from Mrs. Beeton’s Book of Cookery and Household Management Serves 6

 Ingredients

-- grated rind and juice of 1 lemon (preferably organic)
+- grated rind and juice of lemon

-- 3 oz (3/4 stick) butter
+- butter

-- 1 1/2 tsp baking powder
+- baking powder

-Recipe for Homemade Custard or you can use Bird’s Custard Powder
+Recipe for homemade custard or you can use Bird’s Custard Powder

 Preheat oven to 350º F (180º C).